 - Provide a decent filtration – larger fish produce more waste.
 Larger carnivorous fish produce EVEN more waste.
 Having a decent aquarium filtration system is a must when keeping such creatures.
-Ammonia spikes are pretty lethal to fish tank inhabitants and the higher possibility of inducing one should not be taken lightly.
-Canister filters are currently best at providing a safe level of filtration for larger fish tanks containing messier fish.
+Controlling Ammonia spikes is not a pleasant process and they are pretty lethal to fish tank inhabitants.
+Canister filters are the best at providing a safe level of filtration for larger fish tanks containing messier fish.

 - Keep a tight lid on at all times – few exceptions aside, the freshwater sharks are jumpers.
 Keeping an eye for a possible fish suicide spoils the fun of having an aquarium in the first place.
 Make sure there’s a lid over yours.

 - Set a soft substrate – bottom-dwellers still have sensitive bellies which predispose them to injury from sharp decoration.
 Either a smooth surface or a fine sand substrate will be an appropriate choice here.
 Are you a fan of cool-looking black sand?
 Here’s a sneaky way to get a hold of that while saving some cash.

 - Provide a well-decorated tank with robust dense plants – these are your little shark’s getaway to a stress-free life.
 Having a planted tank ensures the peace of mind of other tank mates as well, potentially eliminating the possibility of chasing and bullying.
 Cave-like hiding places will be greatly appreciated.